 When I look at pictures of them, I feel a strange discomfort.
-I don’t know why.
 Maybe I was abducted in the past or somethi… oh dear god, WHERE IS MY BLANKY?!

-Looking back on it, being afraid of the “M&M people” makes sense.
-I mean, M&M’s are a registered trademark of the Mars snack-food company.
-Mars… like Martians!
+Being afraid of “the M&M people” kind of makes sense.
+I mean, M&Ms are a registered trademark of the Mars snack-food company.
+Yes, Mars like Martians.
 What if the connection isn’t a coincidence?
 What if our planet has already been invaded?

-We must fight back with another bite-sized candy!
+We must fight back with another bite-sized candy.
 I’d suggest Reese’s Pieces, but we all know E.T. loves them.